chipcullen/chipcullen_com/src/posts/how-to-preview-a-click-event-tag-in-the-google-tag-manager-console.md

 title: "How to “preview” a click event tag in the Google Tag Manager console"
 date: 2016-05-09
 draft: false
-tags: [google tag manager, gtm, Tools]
+tags: [google tag manager, gtm, tools]
 ---

 A quick, but super useful tip, if you’re spending a lot of time creating tags in Google Tag Manager on click events.